Rosenthal Kalabus & Therrian

 Unlawful Transfer of Weapons

 A person may not transfer a handgun to another individual knowing that individual intends to use it in an unlawful act, give a firearm, club, or location-restricted knife to a minor, sell firearms or ammunition to an intoxicated person, or knowingly sell a firearm to a restricted felon or a person subject to a protection order.
+In some cases, allegations of unlawful transfer of weapons may be presented to a grand jury, which will determine if there is sufficient evidence for an indictment.
 Furthermore, the law prohibits making materially false statements on forms required by state or federal law to purchase, sell, or transfer firearms.

 Defenses to Gun Crimes

 A person charged with a weapons offense in Addison may have various legal or factual defenses to their charges based on the facts and evidence in their case.
+Protecting the defendant’s rights throughout the legal process is crucial to ensuring a fair trial and due process.
 Examples of defense strategies used to fight firearms and weapons charges include:

-• Challenging the admission of unlawfully obtained evidence: A defendant may seek to exclude evidence from the prosecution’s case by arguing that police obtained the evidence through an unlawful search or an interrogation that violated the defendant’s rights.
+A defendant may seek to exclude evidence from the prosecution’s case by arguing that police obtained the evidence through an illegal search or an interrogation that violated the defendant’s constitutional rights.

 Consequences of a Conviction for a Weapons Offense

 A conviction for a weapons offense in Addison may result in various penalties for an individual.
-A convicted defendant may face a criminal sentence, including incarceration and fines.
+Convicted defendants can face harsh penalties and severe penalties, including jail time, heavy fines, and hefty fines.
 Potential sentences for conviction will depend on the grading of a weapons offense, ranging from a Class C misdemeanor to a second-degree felony.
 Potential sentences include:

 • Second-degree felony: Two to 20 years in prison and a potential fine of up to $10,000